By Stuart Pike, Executive Director, Digital Audience Measurement, Southeast Asia, North Asia and Pacific

-When it comes to getting your brand messaging across to typical smartphone users, you’ve got about 90 minutes of their day to make an impact.
+When it comes to getting your brand messaging across to the typical smartphone user, you’ve got about 90 minutes of their day to make an impact.
 How many of those minutes are penetrated by your brand?

-While the share of smartphone screen-time minutes available for potential brand marketing purposes varies around the world (150 minutes in the Philippines, 60 minutes in the U.S., etc.), smartphone penetration is rapidly growing, and your brand could realistically become part of the consumer experience with the right engaging content.
+While the share of smartphone screen-time minutes available for potential brand marketing purposes varies around the world (75 minutes in Japan, 60 minutes in the U.S., etc.), smartphone penetration is rapidly growing, and your brand could realistically become part of the consumer experience with the right engaging content.

 Aside from making a phone call or sending a text, most smartphone time is spent using apps.
 Apps for “me time,” apps for communicating and social networking, apps for shopping, discovery, self-expression—the list goes on.
 A March 2013 Harvard Business Review article, “For Mobile Devices Think Apps, Not Ads,” contends that the typical user downloads about 40 apps to their phones, but regularly uses about 15.
 How can we, as marketers, reach and engage these consumers?
 The answer is emotion.

 BRAIN + HEART = EMOTION

 Start connecting with how people feel as much as how they shop.
 There are growing numbers of good examples to prove this concept works.
 In South Korea, for example, the U.K.-based retailer Tesco has a grocery delivery business called Home Plus.
 By leveraging the walls of subway stations with life-size, high-resolution photos of products on store shelves, complete with QR codes that can be scanned with a smartphone, consumers can shop and arrange for delivery while waiting for their trains.
 Within the first three months of rollout, the number of registered users of Home Plus increased by 76 percent, and revenues increased by 130 percent.